MarcelDurgante/skills-app-main/README.md

             * Suspecting a memory leak or inefficient function
             * We'll use the performance and memory panels for debugging

+### Page Loading and Timing Issues

+- Resource‑heavy applications where loading large files like images or videos can cause significant slowdowns
+    * (we could opt to compress the image or if we need it in its size, we could load it asynchronously to enhance the page load speed)
+- Server delays, or inefficient load order
+- Network panel can be used to inspect
+    > We can use the Network tab to inspect the load times of different resources

+    * Scenario: Sudden increase of the loading time
+        * Aproach to solving
+            * Network panel
+            * Reproduce the problem
+            * Disable cache
+            * See the network requests
+            * Identify and fix the problems

 ***
 > Resources: